-For the remaining characteristics of the voltage, by their unpredictable nature, the standard gives only indicative
+For the remaining characteristics of the voltage, by their unpredictable nature, the standard gives only indicative values, which are intended to provide users with information on the order of magnitude which can be expected.

 The following table gives the characteristics for which indicative values have been specified by the standard.